bigfix/developer.bigfix.com/site/reference/types/file.md

 # executable file format of &lt;file&gt; : string

-Returns a four-byte string containing the format specifier for the specified file.Example: executable file format of client - Returns a string like &amp;quot;PE%00%00&amp;quot;.
+Returns a four-byte string containing the format specifier for the specified file.Example: executable file format of client - Returns a string like "PE%00%00".

 # file version of &lt;file&gt; : version

-Returns the file version extracted from the file&amp;#39;s resource block.
+Returns the file version extracted from the file&#39;s resource block.
 See version.

 # filesystem of &lt;file&gt; : filesystem

 Returns the UNIX filesystem flag for the given file.
-On a Macintosh, this returns a &amp;lt;volume&amp;gt; object.
+On a Macintosh, this returns a &lt;volume&lt; object.

 # filesystem of &lt;file&gt; : volume